junqilu/GEVALIris/README.md

 ## Installation & use
-1. Download the `GEVALIris.js` file locally and rename the file to `GEVALIris.ijm`.
+1. Download the `GEVALIris.js` file locally and rename the file to `GEVALIris.ijm`
-2. From ImageJ -> Plugins -> Macros -> Install to install this `GEVALIris.ijm`.
+2. From ImageJ -> Plugins -> Macros -> Install to install this `GEVALIris.ijm`
-3. From ImageJ -> Plugins -> Macros, you can see all the installed macros with the corresponding shortcut key in `[]`.
+3. From ImageJ -> Plugins -> Macros, you can see all the installed macros with the corresponding shortcut key in `[]`
-    * For common use, run `auto_everything` or press `Z`.
+    * For common use, run `auto_everything` or press `Z`
-    * For debugging in a step-by-step manner, run each macro or press the corresponding key in order.
+    * For debugging in a step-by-step manner, run each macro or press the corresponding key in order
 4. Enjoy your high-speed analysis!

 Watch the live demo of GEVALIris works here: https://youtu.be/aysFCivxEpw